-Mail Correspondence with Soldiers at War (“Feldpostbriefe”): Letter of German soldier Tobias Todtschinder from Russia to his daughter (Published on 17/07/2022)
+Mail Correspondence with Soldiers at War (“Feldpostbriefe”): Letter of German soldier Tobias Todtschinder from Russia to his daughter (Published on 17/07/2022, latest revision on 30/03/2026)

-Letter of German soldier Tobias Todtschinder from Russia to his daughter
+II.
+Letter of German soldier Tobias Todtschinder to his daughter

-(source: v.
+This category includes an undated letter from the German soldier Tobias Todtschinder to his daughter, which was published in a book after the end of World War II.
+In it, he writes (source: v.
 Bebenburg, Ein Vermächtnis – Briefe und Gedichte gefallener Soldaten des Zweiten Weltkrieges [1955], p.
-55 ff., translation from German language):
+55 ff. [translation from German language]):

 “To my dear Helga!